 Recovery is a journey that takes a different shape for every person.
 It is important to look after you and your family’s wellbeing.
 Some tips for recovery are:

-- Acknowledging things that you have little control over and identify things that you do
+- Acknowledge things that you have little control over and identify things that you can control.

-- If you feel it would be helpful, organize or participate in memorials
+- If you feel it would be helpful, organise or participate in memorials or community events.

 Caring for kids in a crisis